ttnmapper/documentation/integration/chirpstack.md

 # ChirpStack integration

-{% include warning.html content="TTN Mapper only supports ChirpStackV3.
+> TTN Mapper only supports ChirpStackV3.
 V4 support still needs to be added.
-Please consider [supporting the TTN Mapper project](https://docs.ttnmapper.org/support-project.html) to make this happen." %}
+Please consider [supporting the TTN Mapper project](https://docs.ttnmapper.org/support-project.html) to make this happen.

 The HTTP Integration allows you to create a webhook for uploading data to TTN Mapper.